 This thrilling journey takes you deep into Swedish Lapland and is a luxurious take on an Arctic adventure, combining a Scandi-luxe private log cabin with a stay at the iconic ICEHOTEL.

 5 days from £1,840 pp incl. flights

-This Amazing winter holiday to Swedish Lapland makes for an exceptional adventure.
-As you snuggle up in front of the roaring fire, watch the Northern Lights from your hot tub and race across frozen lakes.
+This amazing winter holiday to Swedish Lapland makes for an exceptional adventure.
+Snuggle up in front of the roaring fire, watch the Northern Lights from your hot tub and race across frozen lakes.

 Loggers Lodge & Treehotel

 4 days from £3,340 pp incl. flights